cipherdothost/pkgdex/docs/development.md

 ```

 By default, this will start the service on `https://localhost:8080`, but
-you can change this in the `.dev/config.json` file.
-You'll need to
+you can change this in the `.dev/config.json` file by modifying the
-accept the self-signed certificate warning.
+`server.address` field.
+You'll need to accept the self-signed
+certificate warning.

+> [!NOTE]
+> If you modify the server address, you may also want to modify the
+> `service.homepage` and `service.baseURL` fields.

 ### Running tests